-Control Functions Description Risk Management Function (RM) The RM function consists of the Quantitative Risk Management (QRM) and Enterprise Risk Management (ERM).
-QRM is responsible for the calculation of the risk capital according to Solvency II, including the ORSA-Report.
-ERM implements and monitors the Risk Management System and supports the Risk Owners in the identification and assessment of risks and key controls.
-RM is in constant dialogue with the Heads of the Operating Units and reports to the Risk Committee (RC), where the risk profile and risk management of the LFL are presented and discussed.
-The RC advises and supports the Executive Committees (ExCo) and Boards of Directors (BoD) of GS including LFL in respect of the target risk definition and the respective level of economic capital.
-Moreover, it helps to monitor the risk profile (based on reports prepared by RM) and develop mitigation strategies.
-Compliance Function The Compliance function is part of GPV's Legal and Compliance Department and is responsible for the identification, evaluation and prevention of risks derived from failures to comply with external and internal regulations.
+Control Functions Description Compliance Function The Compliance function is responsible for the identification, evaluation and prevention of risks derived from failures to comply with external and internal regulations.
 The Compliance function supports GS's legal entities and employees in observing/complying with the relevant laws, regulations, internal policies and Generali's ethical standards.
-Internal Audit Function GPV's Internal Audit function is responsible for independent audits and assessments of the effectiveness of the LFL's Governance, risk and control framework as well as business processes using a systematic and goal-oriented audit approach.
+Internal Audit Function GPV's Internal Audit function is responsible for independent audits and assessments of the effectiveness of the LFL's Governance, Risk and Control framework as well as business processes using a systematic and risk-based audit approach.
 The Internal Audit function performs audits within both, the first and the second line of defense.
 Actuarial Function The Actuarial function is responsible for the adequacy of technical provisions.